Idaho Man Wanted in Mass. Sentenced in Sex Abuse Case

-Schofield Sr. will be required to spend four years in prison before parole eligibility.
-He was given credit for eight months spent in jail following his arrest in November 2010.
+Schofield Sr. must serve a minimum of four years behind bars before qualifying for parole.
+He received an eight-month credit for time already served in jail following his arrest in November 2010.

 « Back to Our Blog and Resource Center – Boston Injury & Massachusetts Employment Law